finos/perspective/packages/jupyterlab/DEVELOPMENT.md

 `test/jupyter/widget.spec.mjs` drives a real JupyterLab instance in Chromium via playwright. `test/config/jupyter/` boots the server (port 6538); each test generates its own notebook from `test/jupyter/notebook_template.json` into `dist/esm`, which doubles as the JupyterLab root directory.
-Most of the suite is currently `test_jupyter.skip`-gated pending the port to the anywidget implementation — see `JUPYTER_TEST_PLAN.md` (repo root) for the checklist.

 Prerequisites — the notebook kernel runs in whatever Python environment `jupyter` resolves to, so that environment needs: